dsc-courses/dsc40a-2024-sp/index.md

 > - Double-checking your seat assignment in the [**logistics post above**](https://edstem.org/us/courses/57667/discussion/4898894). -->

 {: .green }
-**Congrats on finishing the Midterm Exam!
+**Midterm Exam scores are available on Gradescope; read [this Ed post](https://edstem.org/us/courses/57667/discussion/4928912) for advice on how to move forward.
 Homework 5 will be released later this week and will be due on Thursday, May 16th.
 Most office hours on Wednesday (the day after the Midterm Exam) are cancelled.**

 {% for module in site.modules %}
 {{ module }}